axllent/web-validator/README.md

 Options:
-  -a, --all                recursive, follow all internal links (default single URL) -d, --depth int          crawl depth (don't use with "-a") -e, --external           check external links (HEAD only)
+  -a, --all                recursive, follow all internal links (default single URL) -d, --depth int          crawl depth ("-a" will override this) -e, --external           check external links (HEAD only)
       --html               validate HTML
       --css                validate CSS